LogosInitiative/logla/README.md

 **Q. Why not start with Loglan or Lojban as a baseline and modify it, instead of starting from scratch?**

 A. First, it gives us greater liberty to reconsider some of the early design decisions.
 Second, we want to reconcile the two camps as much as possible.
-Starting with one or the other would undermine that goal.
+Starting with one language or the other would undermine that goal.